replicatedhq/help-center/content/docs/kubernetes/customer-installations/upgrading.md

 ```

 If an upgrade of Kubernetes is required, the script will begin the upgrade and prompt to run upgrade scripts on each node in the cluster.
-When upgrading only the Replicated version, the install script will be required to be re-run on only the master.
+When upgrading only the Replicated version, the install script will be required to be re-run on only the primary.
 Because not all nodes are upgraded at the same time, application developers can ensure that downtime is minimized or eliminated.
 This can be achieved by ensuring that multiple replicas of a deployment/statefulset are not scheduled on the same node (via pod anti-affinity rules) and also by setting [pod disruption budgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pdb-example) to ensure that the minimum number of replicas required for the application to function are always running.
 There are networking considerations as well.